-You’re a week away from our next fun job fair on January 31 if you’re thinking of switching to a new great job.
+You’re a week away from our New Tech Virtual Job Fair and if you’re thinking of switching to a new great career, now is the time!

-To prep you for the job fair, and help even if you’re not attending, this week’s newsletter topic for you is: 9 resume fails that will kill your chances of getting hired.
-Good tips for any employee to remember. 🙂
+To prep you for the job fair, and help in your career search, this week’s newsletter topic for you is: 9 resume fails that will kill your chances of getting hired.
+Good tips for any future employee to remember.

 1. Bad formatting

 If you have no design experience, and you’re trying to format in Word but you’re failing align left and align right, give it up already.
 Formatting is important, so shell out for the $20 resume template on Etsy that’s perfectly formatted to your liking.

 2. Fugly Font